 Flodesk makes it possible to embed your Instagram feed in your email, whereas ConvertKit allows you to grab images from your Instagram account.

 It’s hard to say which is the preferred integration.
 This feature seems to be more often mentioned in Flodesk circles, which might suggest that Flodesk users get more out of their integration than ConvertKit users.

 Who has the edge?
 Flodesk.

-Users of both ConvertKit and Flodesk can readily find access to typical email engagement metrics such as open rates, click rates, and unsubscribes.
-Beyond that, the real difference is how the two platforms display their metrics.
+Users of both ConvertKit and Flodesk can readily find access to typical email engagement metrics such as open rates, click rates, and unsubscribes—and both platforms in recent months have made an attempt to level up their analytics.